Zonkil9/AbInitioPython/README.md

 ./abipy.sh
 ```

+You can modify the `ZMAT` file to change the studied molecule and/or the basis set used in calculations.

 ## Disclaimer

 The `ACES2` Program is a Product of the Quantum Theory Project; University of Florida: Gainesville, FL, USA, 2005.
-For more, see LICENSE file in the `aces2` directory and their [GitHub repository](https://github.com/ajithperera/ACES-II).
+For more, see the LICENSE file in the `ACES2` directory and their [GitHub repository](https://github.com/ajithperera/ACES-II).